wiggitywhitney/mcp-commit-story/docs/architecture.md

 ## Chat System Integration

+> **For User-Friendly Overview**: See the [Chat Integration User Guide](chat-integration-guide.md) for a complete explanation of how chat integration works from a user perspective.

 The system integrates with chat history systems to provide rich conversational context for journal entries:

 ### Chat Integration Features